Unit 5 - Practice Quiz

 24 In a standard non-inverting First-Order Active Low Pass Filter, where is the capacitor placed?

-A. In series with the input signal.
+A. In series with the output.

 B. In the feedback loop of the Op-Amp.

-C. In parallel with the input resistor to ground (shunt arm) at the non-inverting terminal.
+D. In parallel with the input resistor to ground (shunt arm) at the non-inverting terminal.

 25 The cut-off frequency for a First-Order Active Low Pass Filter with input resistor and shunt capacitor is: